 The system provides two transfer options:

-Add to Recipient: The source user's permissions will be added to the destination users' existing permissions.
-Destination users will keep their original permissions and receive the source user's new permissions.
+Add to the Destination: Destination users will keep their original security items and receive the source user's new options.

-Replace in Recipient: Destination users' permissions will be completely replaced by the source user's permissions.
-All destination users' security items will be removed and replaced by the source user's items.
+Replace at Destination: All destination user's security items will be removed and replaced by the source user's items.

-By default, the Add to Recipient option is selected when opening the panel.
+By default, the Add to the Destination option is selected when opening the panel.

-The security items tree displays all security objects assigned to the selected source user.
+The security items tree displays all security items assigned to the selected source user.
 The structure is organized as follows:

 All (root item)